gelesIU/TimeSeries_Code/README.md

 # TimeSeries_Code
 Refer the PDF version.
-The R code is copied into seperate .R file
+The R code is copied into seperate .R file.
+Also there is .myRNotebookTest.Rmd for R Notebook View